miguelazevedolopes/FEUP-COMP/README.md

 # Compilers Project

+## GROUP: comp2022-2b

+(Names, numbers, self assessment, and contribution of the members of the group to the project according to:)

+NAME1: Ana Rita Antunes Ramada, NR1: 201904565, GRADE1: 17, CONTRIBUTION1: 25% <br>
+NAME2: Margarida Nazaré Pereira dos Santos, NR1: 201908209, GRADE2: 17, CONTRIBUTION1: 25% <br>
+NAME2: Maria Sofia Diogo Figueiredo, NR1: 201904675, GRADE3: 17, CONTRIBUTION1: 25% <br>
+NAME3: Miguel Azevedo Lopes, NR1: 201704590, GRADE4: 17, CONTRIBUTION1: 25% <br>

+GLOBAL Grade of the project: 17

+**SUMMARY**: The tool compiles Jmm code into JVM code.
+It parses the code, analyses it semantically, generates intermediate ollir code and finally converts it into jasmin.

+**SEMANTIC ANALYSIS**: (Refer the semantic rules implemented by your tool.)

+**CODE GENERATION**: (describe how the code generation of your tool works and identify the possible problems your tool has regarding code generation.)

+**PROS**:
+- The compiler is robust

+**CONS**:
+- Not many optimizations

 For this project, you need to install [Java](https://jdk.java.net/), [Gradle](https://gradle.org/install/), and [Git](https://git-scm.com/downloads/) (and optionally, a [Git GUI client](https://git-scm.com/downloads/guis), such as TortoiseGit or GitHub Desktop).
 Please check the [compatibility matrix](https://docs.gradle.org/current/userguide/compatibility.html) for Java and Gradle versions.

 ## Project setup